Your health care provider will examine you and ask about your personal and family medical history.

 - Make a list of medications, vitamins or supplements you're taking.

 - Be prepared to discuss your diet and your smoking and exercise habits.
-If you don't already follow a diet or exercise routine, talk to your doctor about getting started.
+If you don't already follow a diet or exercise routine, talk to your care provider about getting started.

-For heart disease, some basic questions to ask your doctor include:
+For heart disease, some basic questions to ask your health care provider include:

 - What is likely causing my symptoms or condition?